pgsleepy/ultimatexr.io-1/content/docs/contributing-to-the-guide/guidelines.md

 - Do not capitalize minor words like articles (a, an, the), conjunctions (and, but, or), and prepositions (in, on, with, by), unless they are the first or last word of the title.

 For example:
-- Title case: "The Quick Brown Fox Jumps Over the Lazy Dog"
+- Title case: The Quick Brown Fox Jumps Over the Lazy Dog
-- Not title case: "the quick brown fox jumps over the lazy dog"
+- Not title case: the quick brown fox jumps over the lazy dog

 As always, we recommend visiting existing articles to use as references when creating new content.